Why It’s Better NOT to Drink Civet POOP Coffee in Bali?

 These coffee gardens in Bali are fragrant, surrounded by lush green lawns and scenic beauties.
 A delight for young and old alike!
 But what is hidden behind these farms with nature’s abundance is the torture Civet Cats have to face while the processing of the coffee.

 As I said, we tried different types of coffee but we didn’t even think of trying the Cat Poop Coffee Bali – reason being the brutality and inhuman behaviour faced by the innocent animals.
 The Civets are coerced to live inside the cages in loneliness.
 They have no access to the things that make them happy.

 The glorified picture of these coffee farms hides the cruelty, the helpless cats have to face.
-The topic is still debatable as many owners at the coffee plantation farms in Bali claim that they keep Luwak in an open environment and those babies are not subjected to any sort of cruelty.
+The topic is still debatable.
+Many owners at the coffee plantation farms in Bali claim that they keep Luwak in an open environment.
+That those babies are not subjected to any sort of cruelty.
 But what we saw with our own eyes is unquestionable.

 As travelers, we aren’t any experts on this subject but we have the right to QUESTION.
 Based on our observations, we did not find it ethical to taste that SHIT!!!!

 An Unethical Coffee Delicacy

-So yes, we did enjoy our visit to Taman Ayu and savoured every sip of the coffee we ordered (not the luwak coffee) but have no plans of visiting that place again.
+So yes, we did enjoy our visit to Taman Ayu and savoured every sip of the coffee we ordered (not the luwak coffee) but have no plans of visiting again.
 My love for coffee is way too less than my respect and affection for the animals.

 There are a lot of social issues that unfold everyday but this one is not very popular or perhaps significant for the welfare workers.
 So, since every drop makes the ocean we went against the barbaric behaviour of a few by not trying the Luwak coffee and deciding of never being to that place again.

 However, if we ever learn that the cruelty has ceased to exist, we won’t mind being the brand ambassadors for endorsing wide variety of coffee.
 After all, “Once a coffee lover is always a coffee lover.”